Call for Presentations

 - Business Continuity

-Audience: The conference will appeal to practitioners in the areas of emergency management, health, business continuity, disaster recovery, first response, emergency social services and volunteerism
+The conference has broad application and will appeal to practitioners and anyone interested in the areas of emergency management, health, business continuity, disaster recovery, first response, emergency social services and volunteerism.

-The Conference Programme Subcommittee is looking for abstracts of proposed presentations in all the above topics areas.
+The Conference Programme Subcommittee is looking for abstracts of proposed presentations in all the above-mentioned topic areas.
 From abstracts received, the programme subcommittee will select prospective topics and speakers with preference given to submissions that comply with the criteria below.

 A biographical sketch needs to be submitted for each of the proposed speakers